cfujiname/CV/README.md

 ### 1st Kitchen Supervisor (Sous Chef)<br>
 Peggy Porschen Cakes - London<br>
 May 2016 - October 2017<br>
-• Supervising and teaching team colleagues <br>
-• Chef Tutor for the Academy upon request<br>
+• Supervising and teaching team colleagues and Chef Tutor for the Academy upon request<br>
 • Health and safety documentation, awarding the business a Food Hygiene Rating of 5<br>
 • Use of Deputy, Excel and Google Docs as main technologies